AtzoriMarco/tutorialOF/README.md

 ## Building instructions

-Tested using the free version of VMware and Ubuntu 20.04.
+Tested using the free version of *VMware* and *Ubuntu 20.04*.
 OpenFOAM (and Paraview) will take approx 3.3 Gb once compiled, take this into account.

 1. Install prerequisites for openfoam: